What to Do with the Dead Kaiju?

 What to Do with the Dead Kaiju? (大怪獣のあとしまつ) is a 2022 Japanese comedy-drama kaiju film directed by Satoshi Miki, starring Ryosuke Yamada, Tao Tsuchiya and Gaku Hamada.
 It is a co-production between Toei and Shochiku, the first between the two.

 Story

 The great kaiju that struck fear to Japan has died.
 The public cheers and is relieved.
 The carcass is nicknamed "hope" for the various potentials it could have.
 However, the carcass rots as it laid there, and fears of an explosion arose.
-Thus, in order to dispose with the body, the young men and women of the Tokumutai faces the dangerous disposal as the fate of Japan hung on its success.
+Thus, in order to dispose of the body, the young men and women of the Tokumutai faces the dangerous disposal as the fate of Japan hung on its success.